 Successfully selling your services as a personal trainer will involve giving some serious thought to your pricing structure.
 It is an area littered with pitfalls…price yourself too high and you may preclude many potential clients, price yourself too low and you could end up working around the clock and still not make a decent living.

 So, how can you get it right and where should you start?

-First of all you must realise that price is one of the major elements in the marketing mix and therefore has a significant impact on the success of your business.
-Your success will depend on your ability to set your price at the correct level for you target audience.
+First of all, you must realise that price is one of the major elements in the marketing mix and therefore has a significant impact on the success of your business.
+Your success will depend on your ability to set your price at the correct level for your target audience.
 To achieve this you should consider a number of external factors.

 Check out the competition, in detail.
 What services are they offering and at what price, do they run any discounts or special offers?